vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/style.md

 Everything filling in this will be parsed to standard CSS and then injected after theme and plugins styles.

-So you can add new styles or overide styles here:
+So you can add new styles or override styles here:

 ::: details Demo